online-judge-tools/api-client/README.md

 -   Please use the [`oj` command](https://github.com/online-judge-tools/oj) instead of this `oj-api` command.
     -   The `oj-api` command is intended to be used as a backend of other programs.
 It's not a frontend which humans use directly.

-For developpers of programs which use `oj-api`:
+For developers of programs which use `oj-api`:

 -   Please be polite to judge servers.
     -   We are accessing the web pages using the unintended way, i.e. without GUI browsers.
 We should not forget that this is basically not welcomed.